altocodenl/tagaway/readme.md

       - Upload flow
          - Put two buttons for downloading files or folder.
          - Put two buttons for adding a tag or skipping/done adding tags.
+         - Snackbar when pics are finished uploading, "your pics have been uploaded, you can find them in 'View Pictires'" **Discuss**
       - Show thumbnails of last 3 pictures on upload.
       - Reduce top margin.
 - Server